Tupevarj/SurgeryRoomSimulation/README.md

 ## Usage

 Simulation configuration is provided by file, which is passed as an command line input to simulator.
-Parameters are key-value pairs separated by colon and space:
+Parameters are key-value pairs separated by colon and space.
+Each parameter needs to provided in it's own line.
+Parameters that are not provided by the user are initialized with default values.
+Example syntax of configuration file:

 ```
 PARAMETER_NAME1: PARAMETER1_VALUE